 - 1. In the Tools toolbar, select the Envelope ## tool from the Contour Editor drop-down menu. - 2.
 In the Timeline view, select a drawing to deform. - 3.
-In the Camera or Drawing view, select the artwork you want to deform by doing one of the following: - Click on a drawing stroke to select it. - Draw a lasso around drawing strokes to select them simultaneously.
+In the Camera or Drawing view, select the artwork you want to deform by doing one of the following: - · Click on a drawing stroke to select it. - Draw a lasso around drawing strokes to select them simultaneously.

-- To add more drawing strokes to the selection, press and hold the Shift key and either click or draw a lasso around the strokes you want to select. - By default, you can only select artwork in the currently selected layer.
-You can select artwork from any visible layer by holding the Ctrl (Windows/Linux) or

-(macOS) key. - If you prefer drawing a rectangle rather than a lasso to select artwork, click on the Lasso button in the Tool Properties view and select Marquee. - You can select all the drawing strokes in the drawing by select Edit > Select All from the top menu or by press ing Ctrl + A (Windows/Linux) or $\mathbb{H}$ + A (macOS).
+- To add more drawing strokes to the selection, press and hold the Shift key and either click or draw a lasso around the strokes you want to select. - If you prefer drawing a rectangle rather than a lasso to select artwork, click on the Lasso button in the Tool Properties view and select Marquee. - You can select all the drawing strokes in the drawing by select Edit > Select All from the top menu or by press ing Ctrl + A (Windows/Linux) or # + A (macOS).